How are admissions decisions made?

 Do you have a family service hour or fundraising requirement?

 OLSH does not require families to contribute a specified number of service hours or fundraising dollars annually.
 If your child participates in activities such as a sports team or theatre, you may be required as part of participation to share in concession stand, team dinner, or other similar responsibilities from time to time.
-Families are encouraged to participate in large-scale annual fundraisers coordinated by the OLSH Advancement Office such as the OLSH Fund, OLSH Day of Giving, and other school-wide events to the extent of their ability, as funds raised from these initiatives contribute directly to the school's operational budget as well as to Tuition Assistance funding.
+Families are encouraged to participate in large-scale annual fundraisers coordinated by the OLSH Advancement Office such as The OLSH Fund, Charger Challenge, and other school-wide events to the extent of their ability, as funds raised from these initiatives contribute directly to the school's operational budget as well as to Tuition Assistance funding.

 Click here to learn more about the Advancement Office and their ongoing efforts.